 4.1.
-It is expected that the Principal Investigator will be actively engaged in directing the project.
-Continued use of FightMND funds during a prolonged absence of the Principal Investigator requires written agreement to continue the research under the direction of another qualified Investigator, ideally obtained prior to the absence.
-The grantee or an approved representative of the Administering/Sponsoring Institution must apply to and notify Dr Davor Stanic, the FightMND Research Co-ordinator, at researchgrants@fightmnd.org.au with an explanation of the situation, providing details of the arrangements for conducting the research during their absence (see Terms and Conditions 11.2).
+It is expected that the Primary Investigator will be actively engaged in directing the project.
+Continued use of FightMND funds during a prolonged absence of the Primary Investigator requires written agreement to continue the research under the direction of another qualified Investigator, ideally obtained prior to the absence.
+The grantee or an approved representative of the Administering/Sponsoring Institution must apply to and notify FightMND by email to Dr Davor Stanic at researchgrants@fightmnd.org.au, with an explanation of the situation, providing details of the arrangements for conducting the research during their absence (see terms and conditions 11.2).